 Applicants must present at least 60 ECTS or 30 equivalent credits in the British/American/Australian credit system on courses defined as artificial intelligence, biology, cognitive neuroscience/neuroscience, genetics, linguistics, mathematics, neurobiology, neuroimaging, neurology, neurophysics, philosophy, physics, psychiatry, and psychology or a related subject.

 FAQ 1.5 Is there a minimum grade point average (GPA) required for application?

-Applicants are expected to have a (German) GPA of at least 1.3 in their bachelor (if applying with a bachelor) or in their master (if applying with a master), when original scores are transformed to the German grading system.
+Applicants usually successfully (but not exclusively) apply with a (German) GPA of at least 1.3 in their bachelor (if applying with a bachelor) or in their master (if applying with a master), when original scores are transformed to the German grading system.
 Note: 1 is the best possible grade in the German grading system and 4 is the least sufficient grade in the German grading system.